Patriotic Poems

 By Joanna Fuchs

-Patriotic poetry often includes soldier poems.
+A collection of patriotic poems often includes soldier poems.
 This patriotic poem is a military poem that beseeches God for help.

 A Soldier’s Prayer